A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics: Introduction

-We also give two applications of this new Hurewicz-type theorem.
+We give two applications of this new Hurewicz-type theorem.
 First, we can show that the $\dad$ is preserved when one restricts to a finite-index subgroup of the acting group, similar to how the asymptotic dimension of a finite index subgroup is the same as that of the larger group.
 This further demonstrates that the $\dad$ is a coarse dimension theory for dynamics.

 \begin{thmx} Suppose $\Gamma\acts X$ is a free action on a compact metric space by homeomorphisms and $\Lambda<\Gamma$ is a finite index subgroup.
-Then $\dad(\Gamma\acts X)= \dad(\Lambda\acts X)$. \end{thmx} We can also show that the $\dad$ of groups acting on their profinite completions (sometimes called odometer actions) behaves subadditively when one has an extension of groups:
+Then $\dad(\Gamma\acts X)= \dad(\Lambda\acts X)$. \end{thmx} We can also show that the $\dad$ of groups acting on their profinite completions (sometimes called odometer actions) behaves subadditively when one has an extension of groups, at least when the extension has certain properties:

 \begin{thmx} Suppose $1\to \Delta\to \Gamma\to \Lambda\to 1$ is an exact sequence of countable groups and that $\Gamma$ is residually finite.
-Suppose $(N_i)$ is a collection of finite index normal subgroups of $\Gamma$ directed by inclusion which is also a filtration of $\Gamma$.
-Then $(N_i)$ induces collections of finite index subgroups and hence odometers of $\Delta$ and $\Lambda$.
-If $\text{DAD}_{free}(\Delta\acts \widehat{\Delta}_{(N_i\cap \Delta)}) = m$ and $\text{DAD}_{free}(\Lambda\acts \widehat{\Lambda}_{(N_i/\Delta\cap N_i)}) = n$, $\text{DAD}_{free}(\Gamma\acts \widehat{\Gamma}_{(N_i)}) \leq m + n$. \end{thmx} This extension theorem can further be applied to coarse geometry, specifically the study of box spaces of groups.
+Suppose $(N_i)$ is a countable collection of finite index normal subgroups of $\Gamma$ which separates $\Delta/(\cap_i (N_i\cap \Delta))$ from $\Gamma/(\cap_i N_i)$ (see \ref{separable subgroup definition}).
+This collection induces collections of finite index normal subgroups and hence odometers of $\Delta$ and $\Lambda$.
+Then if $\text{DAD}_{free}(\Delta\acts \widehat{\Delta}_{(N_i\cap \Delta)}) = m$ and $\text{DAD}_{free}(\Lambda\acts \widehat{\Lambda}_{(N_i/\Delta\cap N_i)}) = n$, $\text{DAD}_{free}(\Gamma\acts \widehat{\Gamma}_{(N_i)}) \leq m + n$. \end{thmx} This extension theorem can further be applied to coarse geometry, specifically the study of box spaces of groups.
 These are spaces constructed out of finite quotients of a group.
 Just as the asymptotic dimension of a group itself can have interesting group-theoretic applications (see for instance \cite{MR2431020}), there are likewise many correspondences between geometric properties of box spaces and group-theoretic properties.
-For example, coarse equivalence of box spaces encodes virtual isomorphism of groups \cite{MR4091056}, and amenability of groups is equivalent to property A of their box spaces \cite[Propsotion 11.39]{Roe2003LecturesOC}.
+For example, coarse equivalence of box spaces encodes virtual isomorphism of groups \cite{MR4091056}, and amenability of groups is equivalent to property A of their box spaces \cite[Proposition 11.39]{Roe2003LecturesOC}.
 Similar results also exist for a-T-menablity \cite{https://doi.org/10.1112/blms/bdt045}.